trinhpham/openwrt-custom-image-builder/README.md

 - *This repository is just for building the firmware.
 Any OpenWrt related issue should be posted to OpenWrt's forum.*
 - *Read your device's instructions on OpenWrt wiki carefully and use my generated firmwares with <u>**your own risks**</u>.*

-The OpenWRT project is perfect for powerful devices, .
-However, its snapshot build is a very minimal version without the WebUI manager (LUCI) and some common useful tools like SAMBA, DLNA, OpenVPN, torrent,...
+The OpenWRT project is perfect for powerful devices (like my old-but-great Xiaomi R3G).
+However, the official release/snapshot builds are very minimal versions without the WebUI manager (LUCI) and some common useful packages like SAMBA, DLNA, OpenVPN, torrent,...
 To be updated to the latest build, it takes time to do some of the most boring tasks: flash the update, install my needed components.
-That's the reason for me to build this repository and make all thing be automated.
+That's the reason for me to build this repository and make all thing be automated

 # Supported devices
 ## Xiaomi Router Gen 3G